Usama0121/ariadne-jwt/README.md

 pip install ariadne-jwt
 ~~~

-Include the JWT middleware in your `MIDDLEWARE` settings:
+Include the `JSONWebTokenMiddleware` in your *MIDDLEWARE* settings:

 ~~~python
 MIDDLEWARE = [